mantil-io/mantil/docs/faq.md

 > US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Frankfurt), Europe (Ireland), EU (London), Asia Pacific (Mumbai), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Tokyo).

+## What data does Mantil collect

+Every execution of the Mantil CLI sends an [CliCommand](https://github.com/mantil-io/mantil/blob/4ef981e9c89025f3ebcd3937b4872071caafb80e/domain/event.go#L22) piece of data.
+It contains metrics about current Mantil workspace, stage, project and series of [Events](https://github.com/mantil-io/mantil/blob/4ef981e9c89025f3ebcd3937b4872071caafb80e/domain/event.go#L35) which are command specific.
+Look into the definition of the [Event](https://github.com/mantil-io/mantil/blob/4ef981e9c89025f3ebcd3937b4872071caafb80e/domain/event.go#L109) to get the feeling about what data we collect.

+For example for [Deploy](https://github.com/mantil-io/mantil/blob/4ef981e9c89025f3ebcd3937b4872071caafb80e/domain/event.go#L128) command we collect metrics about how many Lambda functions are added, updated and removed during the deploy command execution.
+Further we collect durations of the build, upload and update phases.
+How many bytes where transferred to the S3 bucket and whether it was just function updates or we make some infrastructure changes (new function, API gateway).

+There is option to disable that events collection at all by setting [MANTIL_NO_EVENTS](https://github.com/mantil-io/mantil/blob/5d0ee4a609a63821eb319776c9981af6e0df4049/domain/workspace.go#L33) environment variable.
+We currently use it just when running integration tests.

+As one example that we care about kind of data that we are collecting: if you put your AWS credentials into command line then we recognize that and [remove](https://github.com/mantil-io/mantil/blob/4ef981e9c89025f3ebcd3937b4872071caafb80e/domain/event.go#L213) them.

 <!--
 +* usporedba s drugim alatima